AdobeDocs/marketo.en/help/marketo/getting-started/implementing-a-new-marketo-engage-instance/design-studio-checklist.md

     <li>Create a tested email template to A/B test the winning template (if applicable).</li></td>
   </tr>
   <tr>
-    <td>Privacy &amp; Compliance</td>
+    <td>Privacy & Compliance</td>
-    <td><li><a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email" target="_blank">Add Snippets</a> to your email templates to control reusable blocks such as copyright year, global location, and compliance-specific language.
-Add Tokens to personalize content based on the target audience.</li></td>
+    <td><li><a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email" target="_blank">Add Snippets</a> to your email templates to control reusable blocks such as copyright year, global location, and compliance-specific language.</li>
+    <li><a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/email-marketing/general/using-tokens/add-an-email-script-token-to-your-email" target="_blank">Add Tokens</a> to personalize content based on the target audience.</li></td>
   </tr>
 </tbody>
 </table>